Why study this course

 We aim to provide an exceptional environment for chemical education and our undergraduate degrees reflect our current research strengths and interests, with final-year projects fully integrated into our research groups.
 Your course of study has been designed to enable you to realise your maximum potential.
 We aim to deliver expert teaching and comprehensive pastoral care.

 Teaching is undertaken through a series of lectures, tutorials, workshops and practical classes.
 These are supported by material hosted on Learning Central, the University’s virtual learning environment.

 One major element of teaching is through lectures, typically 10-12 per week of 50 minutes duration.
 Subject matter is supported in various ways depending on the topic.
 This can include slides, computer presentations, handouts and course summaries.

 The second part of teaching involves practical classes, again typically averaging about 10-12 hours each week.
 In year one the emphasis is on basic techniques and simple but accurate recording of observations.
 Skills are taught by practical demonstrations and supported by a range of e-learning resources freely available and readily accessible to all students.

 Self-testing offers insight into different practical techniques, and the chance to correct mistakes before attending laboratory sessions.
-Electronic resources help you understand theory and practical application of spectroscopic techniques.

 Small group tutorial classes are given in all years, allowing practice, discussion and analysis of the lecture material, as well as the development of communication skills.
 Sessions are delivered by three allocated staff members, one specialist in each of the areas of organic, inorganic and physical chemistry.
 The same three tutors usually remain assigned to each group throughout your degree.
-One will also be designated as your personal tutor, but all staff operate an open door policy, meaning you can always approach staff with issues, academic or otherwise.

 How will I be supported?